bitcart/bitcart-docs/deployment/raspberrypi.md

 ### Important note about 32-bit operating systems

 It is recommended that you install 64-bit version of raspberry pi OS, as it is tested natively via our CI systems.
-32 bit version is obsolete and is less tested.
+32 bit version is obsolete and is no longer officially supported.
 But if you want to stay 32 bits, note that on debian modern docker images may fail to start, although we try to fix that bug in our setup scripts.

 ### Setup